 What is MACS?

-MACS stands for your Max Advertising Cost Per Sale and indicates the percentage of sales you are willing to spend on advertising per click.
+MACS is a user defined input in Flywheel used to communicate with our bidder spend thresholds.
+In theory, it indicates the percentage of sales you are willing to spend on advertising per click.

-For instance, if your average sale was $10 and you set your MACS to 30%, then you are indicating that you are willing to spend up to $3 in ads for every $10 that you make in sales.
+For instance, if your product sells for $10, you set your MACS to 10%, then you are indicating to our algorithm that you are willing to spend up to $1 per click.

 How do MACS work?